vasani-arpit/Social-Media-Automation/readme.md

 ![we-want-you-to-contribute](https://user-images.githubusercontent.com/6497827/63040885-1d9a8e80-bee4-11e9-900e-ff4920762e52.jpg)

 #### Yeah, I can help.
 I am a highly experienced developer
-We need someone like you to create a coding architecture.
-So, that code can be scalable to any use case. also, as this is an open source there will be a lot of PRs with a junky code which may be refactored to a simple statement. we need you to use your expertise in that area.
+We need someone like you to create a coding architecture so that code can be scalable to any use case.
+Also, as this is open source, there will be lots of PRs with junky code which will need to be refactored.
+We need you to use your expertise in that area.

 #### Yes, I am learning programming and I think I can help
-Well, you are at the right location. have a look at issues and take one which you think you can perform. also just looking and understanding the code will also help you learn a few tricks. you can also add comments to existing code.
+Well, you are at the right location.
+Have a look at the issues and take one which you think you can fix.
+Also just looking and understanding the code will help you learn a few tricks.
+You can also add comments to existing code.
 Even small comments can speed up the developing process for others.

 #### okay, but I am not a developer
-That's fine. not everyone meant to be.
+That's fine.
+Not everyone has to be one.
 You can think of tasks which is troubling you and which you think can be automated.
 Raise an issue here.
 Maybe some developer might have the same problem and decide to work on it which will benefit us all.

 #### oh yeah, I am a social media influencer and I have a use case in mind

-That's exactly for these technologies has been invented, to solve the problems we are having in day-to-day lives.
-Write/explain your use case in the issues section and we will make it happen.
+That's exactly why these technologies has been invented - to solve the problems we are facing in our day-to-day lives.
+Please write/explain your use case in the issues section and we will incorporate it into our codebase soon.

 #### I am a social media manager and I can explain how each social media works

-Well, We have been waiting for you.
-Pick up an issue which suits you. and comment on it.
+Well, we have been waiting for you.
+Pick up an issue which suits you and comment on it.